LearningConatiner/HelpDocuments/createDockerPipeline.md

  Step 2

-  update jenkins file with following sections to build docker image and push the latest to registry with a tag latest Below sample jenkinsfile build the helloworld example and pushes to a local docker regtry running on 4000 port.
+  update jenkins file with following sections to build docker image and push the latest to registry with a tag latest.
+   Below sample jenkinsfile builds the helloworld example and pushes to a local docker regtry running on 4000 port.

   node {
     def app